What are you looking for in a photographer?

 The answer is simple - we are looking for people like us.

-We are looking for people that (in no particular order) ...
+We are looking for (in no particular order) people who ...

-Because we charge for our photography services, we need photographers that can deliver strong images in all sorts of circumstances.
-We need sharp, well timed, well composed images of action, jublilation, dejection, portraits, team huddles, etc. We need all aspects of a game photographed and we need a photographer than can do this for the entire team while keeping an eye on the specific athlete that has been requested.
+Because we charge for the service of photographing a team, we need photographers that can deliver strong images in all sorts of circumstances.
+We need sharp, well timed, well composed images of action, jublilation, portraits, team huddles, etc. We need all aspects of a game photographed and we need a photographer that can do this for the entire team while keeping an eye on the specific athlete that has been requested.

-We need 150 - 200 saleable images to result from each half hour coverage, of which at least 70% should be strong action.
-(Those are general targets - sometimes you just can't get there - but you do the best with the game in front of you.)
+We need 175 - 200 saleable images to result from each half hour coverage, of which at least 70% should be strong action.
+(Those are general targets - sometimes you just can't get there - but you do the best you can with the game in front of you.)

 Our most popular products are overwhelmingly our collages - that requires a minimum of five strong images per athlete whenever possible (we know it's not always possible to get that many strong images of all athletes in a normal single game coverage).
-However, our coverages must result in more that just the one sale to the family that purchased the coverage.
-If they do not, we lose a great deal of money and have to close up shop.
+However, our coverages - on average - must result in more that just the one sale to the family that purchased the coverage.
+If they do not, we do not cover costs related to photographing that team.

 What if I've never photographed volleyball?